SamiUddin-tech/Freelance-Depthai-OAK-Specialist/README.md

 - **Integration with ICoy Mover Systems:** Seamlessly integrates with the existing control systems of the ICoy Mover, providing a smooth and safe operation.
 - **Data Logging:** Captures and logs environmental data for further analysis and system refinement.

+**Important Note:** The Project is the intellectual property of [ITWAY ICoy Mover](https://www.itway.com/en/itway-icoy-mover/) and technical information is locked.